 - Be patient, adaptable, and realistic.
 Things won’t go perfectly.
 Remembering that will help you to be less frustrated when problems do arise.

 - Have fun!
-While traveling with dementia comes with its complications, it doesn’t mean you and your family can’t enjoy the trip and relish the quality time together.
+While traveling with a loved one with dementia comes with its complications, it doesn’t mean you and your family can’t enjoy the trip and relish the quality time together.

 If you come to the conclusion that your loved one is simply unable to travel, have you thought about getting a healthcare professional to care for them while you’re away?
 Please contact us today for information about our home healthcare services.